dmolinagarcia/dromaius816/docs/README_journal.md

 >     - [ ] Add NOP for a NOP free loop.
 >     - [ ] Add internal registers for the 65816.
 >     - [ ] Timing and bus behavior.
 I need to implement the BankAddress.

----

-> ### 🚀 **Next Steps:**
-> - Prioritize the visualization and analysis of the clock and oscillator.
-> - Consolidate documentation to facilitate future iterations.
-> - Focus on basic tests of the `CPU65816` before extending its functionalities.